Skip to navigation Skip to content

 Unpaid or partially paid accounts/invoices

-• the account/invoice or receipt
+• the account, invoice or receipt, and

 • a completed and signed Medicare Claim form (MS014)

-• via a computer-generated PDVC cheque
+• by a system-generated PDVC cheque

 • in favour of the health professional who is entitled to the Medicare benefit